 To be in control without being controlling, here are some tips:

-- Define and focus on your big-picture goal.
 Creating lasting change takes time and collaboration with others.
-Stay focused on your ultimate vision while being open to new ideas and flexible in your approach.
+Stay focused on your ultimate vision.
+When the going gets tough, take a step back and revisit your goal.
+Then reengage with others, being open to new ideas and flexible in your approach.

 - You can’t control your thoughts, but you can control the direction of your thinking.
 Talking yourself into solutions and kind, calming thoughts increases your effectiveness, energy and enjoyment of life.